aldro61/kover/doc_tut_scm.md

 summary: "This tutorial will show how to use Kover with the Set Covering Machine algorithm."
 ---

-In this example, we show how Kover can be applied to genomic data in order to obtain an interpretable model of a phenotype.
+In this example, we show how the Set Covering Machine algorithm, implemeted in Kover, can be applied to genomic data in order to obtain an interpretable model of a phenotype.
 Specifically, we will learn a model that predicts rifampicin resistance in *Mycobacterium tuberculosis*.

 ## Example data